pratham-darooka/fin-rag/knowledge/microsoft_10k_june_2023.md

 We have recast certain prior period amounts to conform to the way we internally manage and monitor our business.

-Our reportable segments are described below:
+Our reportable segments are described below.

-Productivity and Business ProcessesOur Productivity and Business Processes segment consists of products and services in our portfolio of productivity, communication, and information services, spanning a variety of devices and platforms.
-This segment primarily comprises:- Office Commercial (Office 365 subscriptions, the Office 365 portion of Microsoft 365 Commercial subscriptions, and Office licensed on-premises), comprising Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, Microsoft Viva, and Microsoft 365 Copilot.- Office Consumer, including Microsoft 365 Consumer subscriptions, Office licensed on-premises, and other Office services.- LinkedIn, including Talent Solutions, Marketing Solutions, Premium Subscriptions, and Sales Solutions.- Dynamics business solutions, including Dynamics 365, comprising a set of intelligent, cloud-based applications across ERP, CRM (including Customer Insights), Power Apps, and Power Automate; and on-premises ERP and CRM applications.
+# Productivity and Business Processes

+Our Productivity and Business Processes segment consists of products and services in our portfolio of productivity, communication, and information services, spanning a variety of devices and platforms.
+This segment primarily comprises:

+- Office Commercial (Office 365 subscriptions, the Office 365 portion of Microsoft 365 Commercial subscriptions, and Office licensed on-premises), comprising Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, Microsoft Viva, and Microsoft 365 Copilot.
+- Office Consumer, including Microsoft 365 Consumer subscriptions, Office licensed on-premises, and other Office services.
+- LinkedIn, including Talent Solutions, Marketing Solutions, Premium Subscriptions, and Sales Solutions.
+- Dynamics business solutions, including Dynamics 365, comprising a set of intelligent, cloud-based applications across ERP, CRM (including Customer Insights), Power Apps, and Power Automate; and on-premises ERP and CRM applications.

+# Intelligent Cloud

-Intelligent CloudOur Intelligent Cloud segment consists of our public, private, and hybrid server products and cloud services that can power modern business and developers.
-This segment primarily comprises:- Server products and cloud services, including Azure and other cloud services; SQL Server, Windows Server, Visual Studio, System Center, and related Client Access Licenses (“CALs”); and Nuance and GitHub.- Enterprise Services, including Enterprise Support Services, Industry Solutions (formerly Microsoft Consulting Services), and Nuance professional services.
+Our Intelligent Cloud segment consists of our public, private, and hybrid server products and cloud services that can power modern business and developers.
+This segment primarily comprises:

+- Server products and cloud services, including Azure and other cloud services; SQL Server, Windows Server, Visual Studio, System Center, and related Client Access Licenses (“CALs”); and Nuance and GitHub.
+- Enterprise Services, including Enterprise Support Services, Industry Solutions (formerly Microsoft Consulting Services), and Nuance professional services.

+# More Personal Computing

-More Personal ComputingOur More Personal Computing segment consists of products and services that put customers at the center of the experience with our technology.
-This segment primarily comprises:- Windows, including Windows OEM licensing and other non-volume licensing of the Windows operating system; Windows Commercial, comprising volume licensing of the Windows operating system, Windows cloud services, and other Windows commercial offerings; patent licensing; and Windows Internet of Things.- Devices, including Surface, HoloLens, and PC accessories.
+Our More Personal Computing segment consists of products and services that put customers at the center of the experience with our technology.
+This segment primarily comprises:

+- Windows, including Windows OEM licensing and other non-volume licensing of the Windows operating system; Windows Commercial, comprising volume licensing of the Windows operating system, Windows cloud services, and other Windows commercial offerings; patent licensing; and Windows Internet of Things.
+- Devices, including Surface, HoloLens, and PC accessories.

 93
 # PART II

 # Item 8